Afanami/tech-blog/README.md

 ## Project Progress

 Setup Next.js template and updated README file with project information.
+Created most of the major components and required for the page and structured out document.
+Created some GraphQL queries to start fetching some data from Hygraph.
+Implemented Header and Posts components as well as the PostWidget.

 # TODO